Aquaculture

 According to the Food and Agriculture Organization (FAO), aquaculture "is understood to mean the farming of aquatic organisms including fish, molluscs, crustaceans and aquatic plants.
 Farming implies some form of intervention in the rearing process to enhance production, such as regular stocking, feeding, protection from predators, etc. Farming also implies individual or corporate ownership of the stock being cultivated."
-The reported output from global aquaculture operations in 2019 was over 120 million tonnes valued at US$274 billion.
-However, there are issues about the reliability of the reported figures.
+The reported output from global aquaculture operations in 2019 was over 120 million tonnes valued at US$274 billion, by 2022, it had risen to 130.9 million tonnes, valued at USD 312.8 billion.
+However, there are issues with the reliability of the reported figures.
 Further, in current aquaculture practice, products from several kilograms of wild fish are used to produce one kilogram of a piscivorous fish like salmon.
-Plant and insect-based feeds are also being developed to help reduce wild fish been used for aquaculture feed.
+Plant and insect-based feeds are also being developed to help reduce wild fish being used for aquaculture feed.

 Particular kinds of aquaculture include fish farming, shrimp farming, oyster farming, mariculture, pisciculture, algaculture (such as seaweed farming), and the cultivation of ornamental fish.
 Particular methods include aquaponics and integrated multi-trophic aquaculture, both of which integrate fish farming and aquatic plant farming.
 The FAO describes aquaculture as one of the industries most directly affected by climate change and its impacts.
 Some forms of aquaculture have negative impacts on the environment, such as through nutrient pollution or disease transfer to wild populations.